MaceChettiyadan/Y11Notes/Economics/y12 - free trade MUST MOVE/PPT - Free Trade & Protection.md

 	- What may be perceived as dumping may not necessarily be dumping - think Temu
 - **Infant Industry***
 	- Industries will likely become dependant and never internationally competitive
-	- Hard to choose infant industry
+	- Hard to choose infant industry - that is, those we know will succeed

 **It is important to note that all forms of protection cause harms to world trade and are inefficient**